helidon-io/helidon/integrations/oci/oci/README.md

 ## Authentication Details Provider

-Any service can have a dependency on `com.oracle.bmc.auth.AbstractAuthenticationDetailsProvider`, and it can be looked up using Service Registry lookup methods.
+Any service can have a dependency on `com.oracle.bmc.auth.BasicAuthenticationDetailsProvider`, and it can be looked up using Service Registry lookup methods.

 The provider is looked up by using instances of `io.helidon.integrations.oci.spi.OciAuthenticationMethod`.
 The first service instance to provide an authentication provider is used, and no other service instance is called.